gpolitis/jitsi-mavenization/README.md

   repository.

-Maveization of the Jitsi Videobridge and JICOFO is functional, i.e. you can mvn compile the project.
-You can also import it in IntelliJ IDEA and it will just work.
+Maveization of the Jitsi Videobridge and JICOFO is functional, i.e. you can mvn compile the project (use the aggregator projects).
+You can also import it in IntelliJ IDEA and it will just work (again use the aggregator projects).
 I've been trying to mavenize Jitsi (SIP Communicator) and althought I have done some progress there, it's not yet functional.

 This is a work in progress, USE IT AT YOUR OWN RISK.
 Althought I'm affiliated with Jitsi, this is not an official effort to mavenize Jitsi, it's just